bspeice/speice.io/_posts/2019-02-14-insane-allocators.md

 # So what?

+I do want to clarify: the code demonstrated here isn't a security issue, and doesn't call into question Rust's definition of "safe."
-It should be made very clear: the code demonstrated here isn't a security issue.
-"Safe" Rust programs are only crashing in these circumstances because the memory allocator is intentionally lying to it.
+The code demonstrated here crashes because the memory allocator is lying to it.
-Even in mission critical systems, there are a lot of concerns beyond memory allocation; the [F-35 Joint Strike Fighter coding standards](http://www.stroustrup.com/JSF-AV-rules.pdf) don't even give it a full page.
+Even in mission critical systems, there are a lot of concerns beyond allocators; the [F-35 Joint Strike Fighter coding standards](http://www.stroustrup.com/JSF-AV-rules.pdf) give memory allocation about 10 sentences total.

 But this example does highlight an assumption of Rust's memory model that I haven't seen discussed much: **safe Rust is safe if, and only if,